jenkins-infra/repository-permissions-updater/README.md

 Please note that we generally reject email contacts due to the additional overhead in reaching out via email.
 Unless you represent a large organization with dedicated security team that needs to be involved in the coordination of a release, but is not otherwise part of plugin maintenance, please refrain from requesting to be contacted via email.

+⚠️ Update from 2022-02-24, note from the security officer, we plan to remove the email support to reduce the overhead of communication.

 Managing Issue Trackers
 -----------------------